salejandro/bitacora/README.md

 New version 1.2.1:
-- Implementation of GeMoMa algorithm to reconstruct new gene models (set as default).
-The latest version tested in our pipeline is GeMoMa v1.6.4.
+- Implementation of GeMoMa as the algorithm to generate new gene models (set as default).
+Latest tested version: GeMoMa v1.6.4.
-- New parameter that allows retaining novel proteins based on HMMER or BLASTP positive hits
+- New parameter for accepting novel proteins based on HMMER or BLAST hits.
-- Additional step to conduct a more strict filtering of the output annotations in order to obtain a confident estimation on the number of gene members for a specific gene family.
+- Additional filters in final annotations for more reliable gene family sizes.

 ## 0. Contents